j2store/userguide/store.md

 * Zone Name

     Name of the zone in the country.
-To be selected from the list given list.
+To be selected from the given list.

 * Default Currency